|

 Marthina Okeke (a/k/a, Stella Marthina Okereke) eventually left her captors in 2000, sought refuge in a local church and from there she ended up in the household of another immigrant family from her village (Arondizuogu), also living in New York City.

-Marthina Okeke survived by doing babysitting for other Nigerian immigrants in New York and getting paid meager token amount.
-Marthina Okeke (a/k/a, Stella Marthina Okereke) was really exploited by many.
-She also picks empty cans and bottles from the garbage on the streets of New York.
-Her story is well known within the Nigerian community, especially the Arondizuogu community in New York, New Jersey and other parts of United States, but no one cared to help her.
+Marthina Okeke (a/k/a, Stella Marthina Okereke) story is well known within the Nigerian community, especially the Arondizuogu community in New York, New Jersey and other parts of United States, but no one stepped-in to help her due to fear of very powerful, influential and well-connected Nigerian family that lured, trafficked and enslaved her.

-In July 2005, while in search for adjustment of her immigration status, a female freelance journalist who pleaded that she does not want to be identified for fear of her safety and life led Marthina Okeke to Africans In America, Inc. (AIA), a nonprofit organization raising awareness on issues affecting African immigrants in United States.
+In July 2005, while in search for adjustment of her immigration status, a fellow Nigerian, freelance journalist who pleaded that she does not want to be identified for fear of her safety and life led Marthina Okeke to Africans In America, Inc. (AIA), a nonprofit organization raising awareness on issues affecting African immigrants in United States.

-Through advocacy and referral to pro-bono legal services groups, the Department of Health and Human Services certified her as a victim of trafficking and the U.S. Department of Homeland Security granted her a T visa in August 2006.
+Through intensive case management, advocacy and referral to pro-bono legal services groups, the Department of Health and Human Services certified her as a victim of trafficking and the U.S. Department of Homeland Security granted her a T visa in August 2006.
 Certified victims granted T visa enjoy the protection of US law, and that removes fear of deportation.
 Certified victims granted T visa also get some social benefits, and freedom to seek monetary compensation from their traffickers and captors.

 Now that her immigration status has been fully adjusted, Marthina Okeke wants to return to her home village (Arondizuogu, Imo State, Nigeria) for the first time since 1988.
 This is in preparation to finally going back home to settle.
-She has no money to make this possible, therefore, she is asking for support.
+She has no money to make this possible, therefore, she is seeking support.

 The address to mail your support, checks and money orders, is: